I am a

 How to apply

 There are several different websites that advertise apprenticeship vacancies.
-It can be difficult to know where to start!
 Below is a list of the best websites to begin your search with.

 You apply for a higher apprenticeship in the same way you apply for a job, by approaching employers instead of speaking to the training provider as you would with a traditional university degree.

-The ‘Find an apprenticeship’ section on the government website is the main way of searching for higher and degree apprenticeships.
-You can search for vacancies in your area and filter them by level.
+• Use the ‘Find an apprenticeship’ section on the government website to search for vacancies in your area and filter them by level.
 Alternatively, if you know an employer who doesn’t currently recruit apprentices but would like to, you can direct them to the ‘Recruit an apprentice‘ section of the gov.uk website.

 Specific employers (particularly smaller businesses) will also advertise apprenticeship vacancies on their own website.